lmcmicu/openquantumreality.org/README.md

 **Either [in GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-your-repository) or offline:**

 > [!NOTE]
 > If using GitHub, follow the directions for editing files in [your own repository](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-your-repository).
-You do not need to fork this repository.
+You do not need to fork the repository.

 1. Edit one or more of the `.md` files in the [`markdown/`](https://github.com/lmcmicu/openquantumreality.org/tree/main/markdown) directory using [markdown syntax](https://daringfireball.net/projects/markdown/syntax).